ryanwhalen/patent_similarity_data/README.md

 patent_d2v.py provides replication code for the Doc2Vec model computation, and vector extraction.

-write_sim_data_to_db.py provides code that will update a local version of a patent database with tables containing the patent similarity data shared at Zenodo: [LINK TO DATA HERE]
+write_sim_data_to_db.py provides code that will update a local version of a patent database with tables containing the patent similarity data shared at Zenodo: https://zenodo.org/record/3552078

-To reference this work, please cite: [CITATION HERE]
+To reference this work, please cite: Whalen, R., Lungeanu, A., DeChurch, L. A., & Contractor, N. (Forthcoming).
+Patent Similarity Data and Innovation Measures.
+Journal of Empirical Legal Studies.